How Much Time Does It Take to Get a GST Number in India?

 Time Required to Get a GSTIN: Complete Timeline

-Once you submit your GST registration application online with all the required documents, the processing time can range from 20 to 30 calendar days.
-However, this is not always certain; the timeline may vary depending on several key factors that affect the speed of approval.
+Once you’ve submitted your application online for GST registration with all the necessary documentation, the time to process the said application can stretch from 20 to 30 calendar days.
+Yet this is not entirely certain-the time limit may differ on a number of key factors that impact the time taken for approval.

 Factors That Affect or Delay Your GST Registration